knaw-huc/data-envelopes/help_documentation.md

 * Other Topic - Topics that apply to the dataset that are not included in the vocabulary
 * Languages - One or more languages from a vocabulary that apply to the dataset.
 This refers to the natural language used for textual metadata (i.e., titles, descriptions, etc.) of a cataloged resource (i.e., dataset or service), in audio/video or the textual values of a dataset distribution.
 * Other Language - Languages that apply to the dataset that are not included in the vocabulary, or for which you need to add a textual description (e.g. 'A small number of documents are in various other languages').
 * Geographical coverage - This refers to the geographical area pertaining to the datasets.
-One or more geographical areas from a vocabulary that apply to the dataset
+One or more geographical areas from a vocabulary that apply to the dataset (Note: currently no vocabulary is connected in the editor).
 * Other Geographical coverage - Geographical areas that apply to the dataset that are not included in the vocabulary

 ### Temporal coverage